PHP-DI/PHP-DI/doc/getting-started.md

 $ php composer.phar install
 ```

-Then you have nothing to do, PHP-DI will be autoloaded by Composer
+PHP-DI classes will be autoloaded by Composer
-(if you use Composer's autoloading system, which I highly recommend).
+if you use Composer's autoloading system (which I highly recommend).

-#### Zend Framework
+### Install and use with Zend Framework

 Are you using Zend Framework?
 Check out the official ZF quickstart with
 Dependency Injection already configured: [zf-quickstart-di](https://github.com/mnapoli/zf-quickstart-di).